Clean bird baths are a must to attract birds!

 Soap

-Mild dish soap and water is an excellent way to clean your bird baths.
-It’s simple and you probably have all the items you need.
-Castile soap is a good option if you want to keep the bird bath where it is to clean it since its safe and nontoxic for plants and animals.
-Other soaps
+Castile soap is the best option if you want to keep the bird bath where it is to clean it since its safe and nontoxic for plants and animals.

 Vinegar